-rocourgo days after data is produced

-resource =

-assessment, i.e. and a (final) update is due

-endowment) with Phase 2 down-select

-application.
-State-specific,

-county-specific, and site-

-specific resource

-characterization and

-geographic location data

-(i.e., elemental

-concentrations;

-proximate/ultimate analyses;

-ash content; phase

-identification/concentrations

-; morphology information;

-etc.), and characterization

-information will be supplied

-to NETL and made publicly

-available through inclusion

-on NETL's EDX database

-platform.
+2 Energy Data Exchange (EDX) FOA-2364 REE Researcher Database Template (per Appendix G of FOA 2364) All available collected data shall be submitted by 12/31/2024 to the NETL Project Manager.
+A revised template including all data collected during project performance will be due at the end of the Period of Performance to the NETL Project Manager.
+Due 60 days after data is produced and a (final) update is due with Phase 2 down-select application.
+State-specific, county-specific, and site-specific resource characterization and geographic location data (i.e., elemental concentrations; proximate/ultimate analyses; ash content; phase identification/concentrations; morphology information; etc.), and characterization information will be supplied to NETL and made publicly available through inclusion on NETL's EDX database platform.
 See Note below.

-Note: Resource assessment

-may include data retrieved

-from literature review or

-obtained from unpublished

-sample

-repositories/historical

-samples, etc. Every effort

-should be made to provide

-the DOE this data, from

-where the data was obtained

-(i.e., tables/citations in final

-report), and any other

-pertinent info such as testing

-and characterization

-method.
-DOE asks the

-awardee to complete the

-REE Researcher Database

-Template as best as they can

-for this data.

-E2 Inputs for 9/30/2024 Due at the end of the period Ongoing

-NETL REE- interim of performance.
-This

-SED Sample report, final information will be supplied

-Data Needs (per report in the format specified in

-Appendices H 12/31/2024 Appendix H for uploading

-and I of FOA 12/31/2027 into NETL's Geospatial

-unu 1 01 1 0/1 into Till 1 5 Geospanai

-2364) EDX Database, for use in NETL RIC's Geologic E2 Resource Samples for Mineral Characterization and Analysis 12/31/2024 Models.
+Note: Resource assessment may include data retrieved from literature review or obtained from unpublished sample repositories/historical samples, etc. Every effort should be made to provide the DOE this data, from where the data was obtained (i.e., tables/citations in final report), and any other pertinent info such as testing and characterization method.
+DOE asks the awardee to complete the REE Researcher Database Template as best as they can for this data.
+2 Inputs for NETL REE- SED Sample Data Needs (per Appendices H and I of FOA 2364) WORKING ON Due at the end of the period of performance.
+This information will be supplied in the format specified in Appendix H for uploading into NETL's Geospatial EDX Database, for use in NETL RIC's Geologic Models.
 See Note below.
-Due to NETL Technology Manager at the end of the Period of Performance, in coordination with assigned NETL Project Manager.
+WORKING ON 2 Resource Samples for Mineral Characterization and Analysis Due to NETL Technology Manager at the end of the Period of Performance, in coordination with assigned NETL Project Manager.
 Recipients will provide NETL with a single split REE and CM sample for each type of material or core sample assessed in Phase 1 (and if appropriate in continuing phases) that reflects the highest achieved REE or CM concentration identified during conduct of the project effort, and which reflects materials used by the award recipient for their economic assessment.
-The quantity of sample material should be adequate for laboratory analysis of the sample.
-Material Safety Data Sheets (MSDS) are required to accompany material supplied to NETL.
-See Note below.
-Recipients will provide NETL, when possible, splits/slabs of any core obtained during the conduct of the project effort.
-NETL will retain possession any submitted material.
-Safety Data Sheets (SDS) are required to accompany material supplied to NETL.
-Ongoing, samples have been archived and stored in storage facility
+The quantity of sample material should be adequate for

+laboratory analysis of the sample.
+Material

+Safety Data Sheets (MSDS) are required to

+accompany material supplied to NETL.
+See Note

+below.
+Recipients will provide NETL, when

+possible, splits/slabs of any core obtained during

+the conduct of the project effort.
+NETL will

+retain possession any submitted material.
+Safety

+Data Sheets (SDS) are required to accompany

+material supplied to NETL.
+WORKING ON